sysfce2/godot-docs/classes/class_multiplayerspawner.rst

 **despawned**\ (\ node\: :ref:`Node<class_Node>`\ ) :ref:`🔗<class_MultiplayerSpawner_signal_despawned>`

 Emitted when a spawnable scene or custom spawn was despawned by the multiplayer authority.
-Only called on puppets.
+Only called on remote peers.

 .. rst-class:: classref-item-separator